 Initially, you will think to yourself, “Oh, I will make some flan for my family, friends or co-workers.”
 But when you get your first taste of this flan, you will end up eating the whole thing while hiding in the closet.
 Trust me, you will turn into a rabid bad flan-sharer, attacking any hand that reaches out to take any of your flan.

 There are many different kinds of flan.
 Cheese, coconut, pumpkin, vanilla, rum, coffee, chocolate–you think of it, it’s probably been done.
-I gravitate toward cheese, vanilla or coconut.
+I gravitate toward cheese, vanilla, or coconut.
 There are a lot of things that make a flan delicious.
 The creamy texture, the caramel and for some of us it reminds us of home.
 Many things can make a flan delicious but, there are just as many things that can make it bad.

-Traits of a Bad Flan:
+Traits of a Bad Cheese Flan:

 - Strong eggy flavor (So bad!)